Fwanu/IT122-121/README.md

 # IT122
-DSA stuff
+DSA (Data Structures and Algorithms) stuff

 Dear fuckers I have allowed access to view the files in this repository...

 Please don't fuck around and find out.
-The codes you will be seeing are mere examples and demos, not actual answers copy the answers and I guarantee you I will fuck you up and over.
+The codes you will be seeing are mere examples and demos, not actual answers.
+Copy the answers and I guarantee you I will fuck you up and over.

 Understand, not copy and paste.